Rixius/TMiTunes.tmbundle/readme.md

 An iTunes Manager for your Text Mate

 ### Installation
-Read [license.md][license] before Proceeding.
+Read [license.md][license] before proceeding.
 TMiTunes is released under the MIT License use the following command to install into TextMate

     mkdir -p ~/Library/Application\ Support/TextMate/Bundles